bocadilloproject/bocadillo/README.md

 - **Performant**: squeeze the juice out of [Starlette] and [uvicorn], the lightning-fast ASGI toolkit and web server.

-- **Empowering**: use tailored testing and development tools to build delicious, high-quality applications.
+- **Empowering**: use tailored testing and command line tools to build delicious, high-quality applications.

 - **Transparent**: every single feature is documented front to back and has optimal editor support thanks to a 100% type-annotated code base.

-_\*The bucket list: HTTP, WebSocket, SSE, CORS, HSTS, GZip, Jinja2 templates, dependency injection, background tasks, streaming, middleware, redirection, error handling, class-based views, view hooks, media responses, file responses, attachments, static files serving, test client, event handlers…_

 [starlette]: https://www.starlette.io
 [uvicorn]: https://www.uvicorn.org